NhanChau2409/DE-Terraform-Databricks-moverec/README.md

-# Analysis of Trending Movies
+# Movie Status Tracking and Ranking Project

 ## Description

-This project focuses on storing the status (rating, votes, popularity) of movies, ranking them, and generating weekly reports.
-The solution utilizes Databricks for building the ETL pipeline, Terraform for infrastructure setup on the Azure cloud platform, and PowerBI for visualization.
+This project is designed to efficiently store and manage the status of movies, including ratings, votes, and popularity.
+The solution leverages a robust tech stack, integrating Databricks for ETL pipeline development, Terraform for infrastructure provisioning on the Azure cloud platform, and PowerBI for visualization.

 ## High level Architecture